Rheum are hardy perennials that are often used in cookery.

-They are large plants, that can reach from 90 cm to 2.5 m in size.
+They are large plants, that can reach from 90 cm to 2.5 m (3 to 8 feet) in size.

 Rheum (Rhubarb) by OliBac.

 If you are planning to grow Rhubarb for use in cooking, then it is best to grow from rootstock as these will provide better flavour than seed grown rhubarb.

 The Rhubarb stalks can be harvested from the second year of growth onwards.
 They should not be harvested later than July.

 Rheum palmatum (Ornamental Rhubarb / Chinese Rhubarb), photograph by Leonora (Ellie) Enking; CC.

 Rheum officinale (Indian Rhubarb), picture by Laurent Neyssensas; CC.

 It is best to grow Rhubarb from root stock if you plan to use them for culinary puproses.
 These these should be planted at about 3 to 5 cm (1 to 1 1/2 inches) deep.